jcwells18/VBA-Challenge/README.md

 # VBA-Challenge

-This VBA script loops through stock market data to pull each ticker, yearly change, yearly % change and total volume.
+This VBA scripts loops through stock market data to pull each ticker, the ticker's yearly change, the yearly % change and the ticker's total volume.
 It also formats the color of each yearly change depending upon a positive or negative value.
-This script also runs on every worksheet within the excel workbook.
+This script also runs through every worksheet within the excel workbook.